SESYNC-ci/basic-git-lesson/slides/config.md

 Once RStudio refreshes your project, there will be a "Git" tab in the same window as the Environment tab.
 The window shows files that have content not already committed in the current state of your project.
+At first, this will be every file in the directory, because you created a blank repository.
 Choose "Commit" to open a new window for easy staging and committing.

 ===

 1. check `README.md` and `handouts.Rproj`
-1. write a commit message
+1. write a short and informative (<50 characters) commit message
 1. commit

 **You will get an error message!** Read on to resolve it.